pylhc/tfs/doc/compatibility.rst

  - If the dataframe has no headers, an error will be raised indicating the dataframe should have headers.
  - If the dataframe has headers but no `TYPE` entry is not found, `tfs-pandas` will log a warning and add one with the value `"Added by tfs-pandas for MAD-X compatibility"`

-.. admonition:: Default mode

-    The default compatibility mode enforced before writing is ``MAD-X``.
-    This decision is to ensure the file would be accepted by both codes when using default values.